jerdMT/Projects/README.md

 In this respository you will find three stand alone projects:
 * My undergraduate senior reseach project concerning disorder magenetic rotors, simulated with openGL
-* My current research with polymer rings, deals with LAAMPS molecular dynamics input
+* My past research with polymer rings, deals with LAAMPS molecular dynamics input
 * A final project for a graduate computational statisics course, classifies exoplanets from time series data.